 Where Do They Live?

-Panther Pest Control offers exclusive an pest disinfection service.
-Utilising a unique biocidal product which quickly reduces disease-causing organisms found in pest waste.
-The pest disinfection service helps to reduce the risk of illnesses associated with infestations.
+Disinfection helps to reduce the risk of illnesses associated with infestations and with the pest treatments.
 The majority of pests carry bacteria and viruses which pose serious health risks to people and pets.
-Biocidal disninfectant treatment kills up to 99.99% of ALL harmful pathogens such as Norovirus, Swine Flu, E.Coli, Salmonella, Legionella and many more that are brought by rodents, birds and insects.
+Specialised cleaning agents help for the removal of up to 99.99% of ALL harmful pathogens such as Norovirus, Swine Flu, E.Coli, Salmonella, Legionella and many more that are brought by rodents, birds and insects.

-This provides clients with total bio security and peace of mind that their property is now pathogenic, bacterial and disease free!
 These pathogens can easily be spread throughout premises through poor hand hygiene, contact with urine or faeces or consumption of contaminated food or water.
-Call 020 3404 5177 for more information.